symonehouston/arcade/README.md

 - Open the "arcade" project on PyCharm
 - Go to "PyCharm" --> "Preferences" in the top bar
 - Open the "Project: arcade" tab in the "Preferences" box
-- Click "Python Interpreter" and select the newest version of Python available (we used Python 3.8)
+- Click "Python Interpreter" and select the newest version of Python available (we used Python 3.8, but 3.7 should work too!)
 - While still in the "Python Interpreter" tab, click the "+" button on the bottom left
 - Install "pygame" package
 - Select the "OK" button